-- 3.1 The purpose of this new policy is to ensure that there is a fair and transparent approach to paying employees who carry out Out of Hours duties. - 3.2 The policy applies to all employees of both Adur and Worthing Councils that carry out Out of Hours duties. - 3.3 There are currently a number of informal arrangements in place to cover the Out of Hours provision with some staff being paid and some carrying out duties as a gesture of goodwill.
+- 3.1 The purpose of the policy is to ensure that there is a fair and transparent approach to paying employees who carry out Out of Hours duties. - 3.2 The policy applies to all employees of both Adur and Worthing Councils that carry out Out of Hours duties. - 3.3 The policy was agreed by the Joint Staff Committee on 25th November 2019, however during consultation with Unison and the staff that carry out Out of Hours services in 2020, some amendments have been made to the policy; a list of these are available at Appendix 3.